alexjh/scf-wiki/How-to-Install-SCF.md

 |api| Requirements on the hosts for the k8s master nodes (running `apiserver`) |
 |kube| Requirements of the cluster itself, via `kubectl` |
 |node| Requirements on the hosts for the k8s worker nodes (running `kubelet`) |

+An easy way of setting up a small single-machine k8s cluster with all the necessary properties is to use the Vagrant definition in the SCF repository.
+The details of this approach are explained in https://github.com/SUSE/scf/blob/develop/README.md#deploying-scf-on-vagrant

 ## Kube verification